electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 # Salesforce Smart Refrigerator

 The following Trailhead project will use the Electric Imp platform to connect and monitor a refrigerator and a Salesforce *Connected App* to track the current temperature and humidity in the fridge.

-This example will also *open a case* in Salesforce if:  1) the refrigerator door is open for more than 30 seconds, or 2) the temperature remains over 11°C for more than 15 min, or 3) the relative humidity is over 70% for more than 15 min.
-To track the current temperature and humidity we will create a Salesforce *custom object*, then update it with new readings every 15 seconds.
+To track the current temperature and humidity we will create a Salesforce *Custom Object* and put readings data to it every 15 seconds using Salesforce *Platform Events*.

+This example will also *open a Case* in Salesforce using *IoT Explorer Orchestration* if:
+1. the refrigerator door is opened for more than 30 seconds, or
+2. the temperature is over predefined threshold, or
+3. the relative humidity is over predefined threshold.

-## 1 Intro - What you need
+## Step 1: Intro - What you need

 ### General
  - Your WIFI *network name* and *password*